Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 #Block(color: yellow)[
   *Strategy with don't-cares:*
-  - Treat X as 0 or 1 to maximize group sizes
+  - Treat $cross$ as 0 or 1 to maximize group sizes
-  - Include X in groups if it helps
+  - Include $cross$ in groups if it helps
-  - Don't create groups containing only X values
+  - Don't create groups containing only $cross$ values ]
-]

 == Don't-Care Example